First official football match in Spain: Other possible firsts

-There are some other exemples of football matches in Spain around this time; for instance, in Valladolid, the students of the Colegio de los Escoceses had already been playing football since 1875, and the students of both the Jesuit College of Nuestra Señora de la Antigua in Orduña and the Irish College in Salamanca had been doing so since 1878, but none of this football involved any club, official or otherwise.
+There are some other examples of football matches in Spain around this time; for instance, in Valladolid, the students of the Colegio de los Escoceses had already been playing football since 1875, and the students of both the Jesuit College of Nuestra Señora de la Antigua in Orduña and the Irish College in Salamanca had been doing so since 1878, but none of this football involved any club, official or otherwise.
 Furthermore, soldiers from the British colony of Gibraltar held football matches and training sessions in the neighbouring La Línea and San Roque in Cádiz, and there was even a team called "Benalife" made up of llanitos, which lost a match to a "British Navy XI" in January 1884; and two years earlier, on 6 May 1882, Daniel Macmillan Young, one of the RTCL mining employees, published an article about a football match between Rio Tinto FC and Huelva in the local English-language newspaper La Provincia; (Note: "We may have to wait for some time to witness another match as well organized and balanced; Rio Tinto had some tough players, but Huelva played with greater subtlety and craftiness, being on the attack throughout the game, but at the last minute it was Rio Tinto that netted the winning goal".) however, these teams were never officially established, so there is no legal record of their existence.
-The first legally established Spanish football club was the Cricket and Football Club of Madrid, founded in October 1879 under the protection of King Alfonso XII, but this short-lived entity was strictly reserved to the social elite, not to mention the inixistence of news about one specific football match played by its members.
+The first legally established Spanish football club was the Cricket and Football Club of Madrid, founded in October 1879 under the protection of King Alfonso XII, but this short-lived entity was strictly reserved to the social elite, not to mention the inexistence of news about one specific football match played by its members.

 Rio Tinto FC was the catalyst of the Sociedad de Juego de Pelota ("Ball Game Society"), founded by William Alexander Mackay in 1884, which organized football games between the members of Rio Tinto and later against crews of English ships that docked in the port of Huelva, which took place in a large area of marshes filled with flooded soil, opposite to the Gas Factory run by fellow Scotsman Charles Wilson Adam.
-The earliest known example of this dates dating to March 1888, when the club played football and cricket matches against the sailors of a merchant ship called Jane Cory who had just arrived in port; Mackay even invited a Spaniard Ildefonso Martínez to play.
+The earliest known example of this is March 1888, when the club played football and cricket matches against the sailors of a merchant ship called Jane Cory who had just arrived in port; Mackay even invited a Spaniard Ildefonso Martínez to play.
 Eventually, in the late 1880s, football started to gain some followers among the local youth, and as they became familiar with its rules, some of them asked Mackay to participate, which he happily accepted, as he did not conceive of his recreational club as something exclusive to the British colony.
 Ildefonso Martínez, José García Almansa, Alfonso Le Bourg, and some others, thus became the first Spaniards to play football.